silknow/converter/query-examples/readme.md

 <a name="typeofitemsmaterialsandstyle"/>

-## E. Type of items, materials and style
+## K. Type of items, materials and style

 1. **[en]** Give me all the scarves with cotton and with hearts on them